 We leave the house.
 Go Anywhere.
 Get outside.
 Look for distraction around every corner.
 Maybe we go live at the YMCA for the day.
-Maybe we go torment some kids at a park.
-I don’t know, just DON’T. BE.
+Maybe we have swim lessons on the books.
+Maybe we go torment some kids at a park or shut down a Chick Fil A. I don’t know, just DON’T. BE.
 HERE.

 And then…..the moment we’ve ALL been waiting for…..NAPTIME!!!